POST/v2/namespaces/:namespace

 Upserts documents in a row-based format.
 Each row is an object with an id document ID, and any number of other attribute fields.

-A namespace may or may not have a vector index.
-If it does, all documents must include a vector field.
-Otherwise, the vector key should be omitted.
+A namespace may or may not have vector indexes.
+If it does, all documents must include all vector attributes.

 Upserts documents in a column-based format.
 This field is an object, where each key is the name of a column, and each value is an array of values for that column.

 The id key is required, and must contain an array of document IDs.
-The vector key is required if the namespace has a vector index.
+All vector attribute columns are required if the namespace has vector indexes.
 Other keys will be stored as attributes.

 Each column must be the same length.
 When a document doesn't have a value for a given column, pass null.